malvika-chauhan/backend_internship_task/readme.md

 ## Laravel Task

 Here is a small laravel task for you so that we can test your Laravel Skills.
+Refer to [Contribution Guide](https://github.com/zomeds/backend_internship_task/blob/master/Documentation/contributing.md) for understanding how to install this task.

 **Task Description**
 You've been provided with a _Laravel_ 5.1 installation.
 You've to contribute your code to this repo only.